 Brew House Supervisor: Job Description, Duties and Salary

 Brew house supervisors manage different teams of food service and bartending employees.
 Some supervisors help create the brew house food menu, whereas others focus on promoting the alcohol brewed on-site.
-Most supervisors gained brew house experience through first working in entry-level positions.
+Most supervisors possess a high school diploma and can gain brew house experience by first working in entry-level positions.

 Job Description of a Brew House Supervisor